• Skip to primary navigation

 • Bring the sauce to a boil, then reduce heat.
 Cover the pan and cook the sauce on low for 30 minutes.

-• After browning sausages, cook the pasta according to the pasta's box directions.
+• Cook the pasta according to the pasta's box directions.

 • Serve this pasta with the shredded Asiago Cheese as a garnish for a additional layer of great flavors.